LuisSalazar02/assignment--react-portfolio-02-props/README.md

 The Component structure will ultimately look like this
 ```
+- App

   - SkillsList
     - Skill ( x 10, for each in the 'skills' array from datasource.js )

   - DegreeHistory
     - EduTitle ( x 3, for each in the 'eduList' array from datasource.js )

   - WorkHistory
     - Job ( x 4, for each in the 'jobsList' array from datasource.js )

 ```